vincentarelbundock/Rdatasets/doc/survival/rst/rhDNase.rst

    ::

       # Build the start-stop data set for analysis, and
-      #  replicate line 2 of table 8.13
+      #  replicate line 2 of table 8.13 in the book
       first <- subset(rhDNase, !duplicated(id)) #first row for each subject
       dnase <- tmerge(first, first, id=id, tstop=as.numeric(end.dt -entry.dt))